 How much will the land entitlement process cost you?

-Identifying these costs ahead of time can help you plan for the ongoing expenses.
+Identifying these costs ahead of time can help you plan for ongoing expenses.

 Do you foresee anything unexpected?

-This is always helpful to ask the “experts’ on your team.
+This is something that is always helpful to ask the “experts’ on your team.

 Land entitlement can be a daunting process for developers, so don’t delay!